hrshdhgd/sphintoxetry-cookiecutter/{{cookiecutter.project_name}}/README.md

 # Acknowledgements

-This project was developed from the [sphintoxetry-cookiecutter](https://github.com/hrshdhgd/sphintoxetry-cookiecutter) template.
+This project was developed from the [sphintoxetry-cookiecutter](https://github.com/hrshdhgd/sphintoxetry-cookiecutter) template using [cruft](https://cruft.github.io/cruft/).